 - Let your painted rocks dry and then bring them outside and spray a coat of your clear spray paint on them.

-- This Krylon polyurethane drys in as little as 15 minutes, but I like to let it sit 30 to be safe.
+- This Krylon polyurethane dries in as little as 15 minutes, but I like to let it sit 30 to be safe.
+(If using mod podge, do it at this step but let it dry over night.)

-- Have fun hidding your rock in your local community!
+- Of course kindness rocks too.
+Have fun hiding your rock in your local community!

 Rock Painting Ideas for Kids